MicrosoftDocs/learn/learn-pr/reactors/blockchain-solidity-ethereum-smart-contracts/includes/3-blockchain-dev-kit.md

 - Python
   - Note: Most computers come with Python pre-installed.
-  - To check if you do have Python installed, open up a terminal and type `python`.
+  - To check if you do have Python installed, open up a terminal or command prompt and type `python`.
 If installed, it will print out the version of Python that you have on your computer.
 - Node.js
   - To confirm Node.js is installed, open your terminal and type: `node`.
 If installed successfully, the terminal will return the version of Node.js installed.
 You can also confirm that npm is installed by typing `npm` in the terminal.
 - Git